GrayHatter/gr.ht/content/posts/persona-non-grata.md

-these are advanced persistent threats, that are impossible to identify, and are constantly rotating identifiers, but have also chosen to spend this obfuscation time on crawling webpages, instead of a simple git clone, doesn't pass the sniff test.
+these are advanced persistent threats, that are impossible to identify, and are constantly rotating identifiers, but have also chosen to spend this obfuscation time on crawling webpages, instead of a simple git clone, doesn't pass the sniff test[^tor].
 I don't buy it.
 I'm sure some of you have already picked your side, so I'll gladly fill in your objection for you. srctree is infinitesimally smaller than sr.ht, so obviously I've just never seen the real abuse!
 Perhaps, anyone with access to a host logs that's willing to share multiple KB of "raw" logs